MushroomGecko/BIBLE-Benchmark/README.md

   - `places/`: PDF representations of places data
 - **JSON/**: Intermediate JSON representations during processing
   - `BiblicalELearning/`: JSON representation of the PDFs from `BiblicalELearningPDFs/`
-  - `NotebookLM/`: Raw, semi-reviewed AI-generated content from NotebookLM, created by manually pasting Bible books from the WEB bible and GotQuestions Ministries PDFs (scraped by scripts in this repo) into the tool.
+  - `NotebookLM/`: Raw, semi-reviewed AI-generated content from NotebookLM, created by manually pasting Bible books from the WEB Bible and GotQuestions Ministries PDFs (scraped by scripts in this repo) into the tool.
   - `NotebookLM2/`: Transformed versions of the data in `NotebookLM/` to fit the final data schema

 ### Output Data